 The Fenton History Center’s research center, located at 73 Forest Avenue in Jamestown, New York in the historic Hall House, is a fully functioning, handicap accessible reference library that supports historical and genealogical research.

 Live outside of the area?
-Visitors from outside of area are encouraged to call ahead.
+Visitors from outside of the area are encouraged to call ahead.
 Providing family names and topics of interest will allow our researchers to pull helpful references from our collection in advance.

 In addition to assisting members and the public in-house, our knowledgeable and friendly staff regularly process Genealogy Requests and Research Requests that are submitted by mail and email.
 Select the highlighted text above to learn how to file the appropriate inquiry.

 Admission vs. Fenton History Center Membership